 - Finishing Move: Allegedly over two thousand of them.
-(Although, only about thirty or so are actually lethal.)
-To clarify: Each character had two to four unique finishing moves.
+Each character had two to four unique finishing moves.
 All characters also had access to a communal pot of finishers, most of which involved stupid crap like falling DeLoreans or turning the loser into Whistler's Mother.
 There are also the Nudalities, one per character.
 The devs calculated the total number of fatalities by multiplying the communal finishers by the number of characters, giving a grossly inflated number.

 - Groin Attack: All three female characters castrate Koldan in their Flawless Victory endings.
 Some of the characters can also do this in game, complete with the opponent's eyes popping out.

 - Multiple Endings: Kinda.
 Each character has two newspaper clippings: one, which "resolves" their plotline (most of them don't actually match the bios — most egregiously, Karla's bio states he's seeking revenge against her rival Eva Gunther, but her ending is "I'm Going To Disneyland!"), you get the normal way; the other, which describes the character doing something horible to Koldan, you get by defeating him with a Flawless Victory in the match-point round.
 Do Well, But Not Perfect if you want the more satisfying conclusion.

 - Nice Job Breaking It, Hero: Mullah Abba, who is supposed to be The Obi-Wan of the game, does this twice before the game even begins.
 Firstly he tattoos Koldan in an effort to make him into a better bodyguard, only to turn him into a genocidal supervillain instead.
 Then the Mullah tattoos nine other people in an effort to stop Koldan, only for Koldan to seize control of eight of them and use them for his own ends.